GetDKAN/dkan/docs/source/components/dkan_datastore.rst

 have cron running on a regular basis so that large file imports will complete.
 You can view the status of datastore imports at `/admin/dkan/datastore/status`.

-If you enable the  module, the file will be imported in a single step using MySQL's native LOAD DATA function.
+If you enable the :ref:`Datastore Mysql Import <mysql_import>` module, the file will be imported in a single step using MySQL's native LOAD DATA function.

 .. attention::